 At Brock, I see the potential to support people who are preparing themselves for life in a challenging world and, at the same time, trying to figure out how faith fits into the equation.
 I’m a lifelong learner, starting with a BA (Queen’s; Psychology and Sociology) then a Master of Theological Studies (OTS/Tyndale), and a Master of Arts in Counselling (Providence Seminary, Manitoba).
 I have been certified as a life coach/trainer and as a pastoral counsellor.

-While I have spent much of my working life has been as a counsellor in private practice, I have also enjoyed my engagement in educational settings (as a career counsellor and instructor) and for non-profits.
+While I have spent much of my working life as a counsellor in private practice, I have also enjoyed my engagement in educational settings (as a career counsellor and instructor) and with non-profits.
 From my youth, I have had ongoing volunteer involvement in churches and, in recent years, I co-pastored a congregation with Bret.
-Looking at my life, I think people would say that it has been devoted to helping others.

 I have a wide range of educational and life experience: 3-year college co-op diploma (George Brown; Marine Navigation), BA (York; Human Geography and Sociology), Master of Divinity (OTS/Tyndale; Pastoral), Master of Education (Brock; thesis “Worldview Awareness and Adult Education), certified life coach/trainer, and I’m still a student working on my PhD dissertation (the topic is “Contentment”).